svn2github/dotnetzip/Readme.txt

 System.IO.Compression namespace, like GZipStream or DeflateStream, can create or read zip files.
 Not true.

-The System.IO.Compression namespace, starting with v2.0 for the desktop Framework and v3.5 for the Compact Framework, includes base class libraries supporting compression within streams - both the Deflate and Gzip formats are supported.
+The System.IO.Compression namespace, available starting with .NET v2.0 for the desktop Framework and v3.5 for the Compact Framework, includes base class libraries supporting compression within streams - both the Deflate and Gzip formats are supported.
 But these classes are not directly useful for creating compressed ZIP archives.
 GZIP is not ZIP.
 Deflate is not ZIP.
 The GZipStream in System.IO.Compression is able to read and write GZIP streams, but that is not the same as reading or writing a zip file.
-Also, these classes deliver pretty poor compression in practice, especially with binary data.
+Also, these classes deliver poor compression in practice, especially with binary data, or previously-compressed data.

-Sure, it is possible to read and write zip files, using the classes in the .NET Framework.
+Yes, it is possible to read and write zip files, using the classes in the .NET Framework.

   - You can do it with the System.IO.Packaging.ZipPackage class, added in .NET v3.0.
 Actually this class lets you create a package file,